Dominican Republic Travel Guide

 During WWI the American government, concerned the Germans would intervene in the affairs of DR, staged an invasion of the country.
 The Americans would remain in DR until 1924 at which point elections were held and the country returned to civilian rule.
 This lasted until 1930 at which point the next strong-man (Rafael Trujillo) would stage a coup.
 His dictatorship lasted until he was assassinated in 1961.
 During his rule Santo Domingo was renamed Ciudad Trujillo.

 The political situation today is much more stable and the economy is growing strongly.
 The DR still exports sugar and coffee but tourism is a rapidly growing industry.
 Today tourism is a vital component of the economy.
-According to Travelers Digest, DR is the most visited destination in the Caribbean, receiving 4,306,000 visitors in 2014.
+DR is the most visited destination in the Caribbean, receiving 4,306,000 visitors in 2014.
 The second most popular destination – Puerto Rico – received 3,048,000 visitors during the same period.

 Larimar is a rare blue variety of pectolite – a volcanic rock formed from calcium and sodium.
 Pectolites are found in many places around the world but none have the unique blue coloration of Larimar.
 Furthermore, the mineral is only found in one small area in the DR, south of the city of Barahona.